 Mitacs seeks to support innovation and growth through advanced research and training programmes across Canada and beyond.
 It is a Canadian national, not-for profit organisation, which currently runs the scheme with funding received from Canadian provincial and federal government, and in partnership with other countries.
-The addition of the UK represents an expansion of this existing scheme and is a pilot scheme for UKRI.
-This competition is now open to all UKRI-funded doctoral students across the full breadth of UKRI's remit.
-It will support successful applicants to undertake a 12-week research placement in one of 76 Canadian member universities in a variety of academic disciplines.
+The addition of the UK in 2020 represents an expansion of this existing scheme and is a pilot scheme for UKRI.
+The fourth call within this programme is now open to all UKRI-funded doctoral students across the full breadth of UKRI's remit.
+It will support successful applicants to undertake a 12-week research placement in one of 77 Canadian member universities in a variety of academic disciplines.